nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 > Format: `update` or `u`

-- The command requires a valid API access token to function.
+- The command requires a valid API access token and internet access to function.
-- This overwrites any previous availability data for any carparks fetched by the API.
+- This overwrites any previous carpark availability data for any carparks fetched by the API.
 - This command is useful for when the program is left opened for a very long time, and the data that has been fetched by the API at the start of the program becomes outdated.
 The user can then use this command to update the data fetched by the API without having to exit and terminate the program.

+>  **Note:** Tampering with the `.json` files generated can result in the data fetched from the `update` command to be skipped and not loaded in.
+For more information see [`ltaResponse.json` and `ltaResponseSample.json` JSON files from the API](#ltaresponsejson-and-ltaresponsesamplejson-json-files-from-the-api)

 Example of usage: